Poetry (Grades 2-5) · Poem

 Check your understanding

-1. How does the child feel about swinging?
+1. How does the speaker in the poem feel about swinging?